-Interested in becoming an RN?
+Interested in starting your RN education in Ontario or Visalia?
 SJVC’s Registered Nursing program can help you prepare for your career in as few as 20 months.

 At a Glance

-Earn an Associate Degree in Nursing (ADN) in as few as 20 months
+Earn an Associate Degree in Registered Nursing (ADN) in as few as 20 months

 Conveniently available at two locations

 Prepare to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN)*

 Registered Nursing – LVN to RN Bridge program also available

 Affordable tuition varies by location, learn more now